Quân khu 7 Stadium: Entertainment

 Through the years, the stadium remains the favorite choice for large-scale entertainment events in the city due to its design.
 The stadium's stand A is covered by a roof and seating 6,700 people - more than the capacity of the city's largest indoor venue (Phu Tho Indoor Stadium) and similar to the comparable section at the older Thong Nhat Stadium.
 At an optimal concert configuration, the stadium could hold up to 18,000 people.

 Korean artist Rain had two concerts in this stadium in 2006 and 2007.
 In 2008, American alternative rock band My Chemical Romance had a concert here as part of Tiger's United08 Concert.
 In 2010, The Click Five had a concert here as a part of MTV EXIT concerts in several Vietnam cities.
 In 2011, Backstreet Boys and David Archuleta held their own concerts here as part of their respective Asian tour.
-Ariana Grande was scheduled to perform her first concert in Vietnam at the stadium on August 23, 2017, but then she had to cancel the due to her sickness.
+F4 Thailand casts had their "Shooting Star Concert" here on March 4, 2023.
+Ariana Grande was scheduled to perform her first concert in Vietnam at the stadium on August 23, 2017 as part of "Dangerous Woman Tour", but then she had to cancel the due to her sickness.